dkriegner/xrayutilities/doc/source/examples.rst

     print("Si (224)")
     print("om,tt: %8.3f %8.3f" % (om, tt))

-Note that on line 5 the ``HXRD`` class is initialized without specifying the energy used in the experiment.
+Note that on line 5 the :class:`~xrayutilities.experiment.HXRD` class is initialized without specifying the energy used in the experiment.
 It will use the default energy stored in the configuration file, which defaults to CuK-alpha1.

 One could also call::

     hxrd = xu.HXRD(Si.Q(1, 1, -2), Si.Q(1, 1, 1), en=10000) # energy in eV

 to specify the energy explicitly.
-The ``HXRD`` class by default describes a four-circle goniometer as described in more detail `here <http://www.certif.com/spec_manual/fourc_4_1.html>`_.
+The :class:`~xrayutilities.experiment.HXRD` class by default describes a four-circle goniometer as described in more detail `here <http://www.certif.com/spec_manual/fourc_4_1.html>`_.

 Similar functions exist for other experimental geometries.
 For grazing incidence diffraction one might use